oupala/apaxy/README.md

 To get started, first open `apaxy.config` in your favorite editor, then edit the `apacheWebRootPath` and `installWebPath` variables to correspond to your server's settings.
 Save the file and exit.

+You can set some parameters of `apaxy.config` on the command line instead of the config file.
+You can see the documentation of the cli with the following command: `apaxy-configure.sh -h`.

 Then run the configuration script as a user that can write to the `installWebPath` directory.
 With apache under debian, this would be the `www-data` user:

 	$ sudo -u www-data ./apaxy-configure.sh